 I am Assistant Professor of Political Science and Trice Faculty Scholar at the University

 the collapse of established parties.
-Other ongoing projects examine the nature of partisanship in Latin America
+Other ongoing projects examine the effects of inequality, violence, and corruption on

 research has appeared or is forthcoming in American Journal of Political Science, American